jckoester/recipepress-reloaded/readme.txt

 3. Configure the plugin on the Recipes menu screen.

 == Changelog ==

+= 0.7.4 =
+* added an option to hide recipes from homepage
-= 0.7.3 =
+* fixed a problem of RPR interfering with other plugins = 0.7.3 =
 * button for the editor to include shortcodes
 * exclude ingredients like 'salt' and 'pepper' from ingredient listings